muziejus/nimbletents.github.io/_i18n/en/mapathon/mapathon.md

 ## Resources

 - [Our Shared Google Drive](https://drive.google.com/drive/folders/0B2gLcm5jfVhSZWlpV0JBTVRUdUE?usp=sharing)
-In our shared folder we compilate Handouts, Sample Posters, etc. If you would like to add your own materials visit our contribute page.
+In our shared folder, we compile Handouts, Sample Posters, etc. If you would like to add your own materials visit our contribute page.
 - [learnOSM](http://learnosm.org/en/)
 This is a great resource for learning about Open Street Maps in general.
 - [Hosting a Mapathon](http://www.missingmaps.org/host/)